 This bias served our ancestors well in a world where most threats were indeed from agents (predators, hostile tribal members).
 In a modern world where most large-scale bad events arise from impersonal forces (viruses, economic cycles, structural inequalities, individual random actions), the bias produces over-attribution of intentional agency.

 The COVID-19 pandemic is a case study.
 A novel respiratory virus arising through natural zoonotic spillover — a process that has happened countless times in evolutionary history — provides no satisfying agent to blame.
-A bioweapon released deliberately by China or the US, or created in a lab, provides an agent, a motive, and a narrative.
-The second explanation feels more satisfying psychologically even if the evidence strongly favors the first.
+A bioweapon released deliberately provides an agent, a motive, and a narrative.
+The second explanation feels more satisfying psychologically even when the evidence strongly favors the first.

 Proportionality Bias